aifoundry-org/LlamaQuantizer/README.md

 ## Automated Serial Quantization for LLaMA Models

-**LlamaQuantizer** is a lightweight tool built on top of [llama.cpp](https://github.com/ggerganov/llama.cpp) that simplifies the process of serial quantizing llama.cpp-supported models.
+**LlamaQuantizer** is a lightweight tool built on top of [llama.cpp](https://github.com/ggerganov/llama.cpp) and [stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp) that simplifies the process of serial quantizing llama.cpp-supported models.
 With just a few steps, you can create quantized model set like [OLMo-1B-0724-hf-Quantized](https://huggingface.co/aifoundry-org/OLMo-1B-0724-hf-Quantized).

 ## How it Works